nickmalcolm/nickmalcolm.github.com/_posts/2020-10-24-misuse-and-abuse-cases.md

 <center><strong>Include diverse voices in your team and stakeholders, and listen to their lived experiences</strong><br />&nbsp;<br /></center>

 The more diverse the voices on your team, the better placed you are to recall or imagine misuse or abuse cases.
+Also realise that many people **won't feel safe** to talk about this topic, and you need to be sensitive to that.

 The misuse and abuse cases below contain references to the real-life stories, where applicable.
 I am not the first nor the best person to write about this, so please seek out other voices if this post resonates with you.